 Teacher Education Online

 The Department of Teacher Education has an online component for those who wish to become licensed teachers or add endorsements to their licenses but prefer the flexibility of online learning.
-As of July 1, 2010, the Department has online course work leading to licensure or endorsement in Secondary / Middle School Mathematics, English, Science (Biology and Chemistry), and Social Science (History, Political Science, Sociology, and Anthropology).
+The Department has online course work leading to licensure or endorsement in Secondary / Middle School Mathematics, English, Science (Biology and Chemistry), and Social Science (History, Political Science, Sociology, and Anthropology).
 Illinois licensed teachers seeking an endorsement should obtain a deficiency letter prior to beginning course work.
 The course work and other requirements of these programs are primarily the same as the on campus programs, but courses are taught almost completely online.
 Each course requires two-three visits to campus per semester.

 Subsequent Teaching Licensure

 Teachers who have received their licensure through programs in the Department of Teacher Education at UIS may earn additional / subsequent licenses in Elementary Education or Secondary English, mathematics, science (biology or chemistry), or social studies (history, political science, or sociology / anthropology).
-Teachers interested in subsequent licenses should contact Heather Nielsen, Initial Adviser and Licensure Officer.
+Teachers interested in subsequent licenses should contact Heather Nielsen, Program Adviser and Licensure Officer.